volodymyr-kryvoshapov/angular-img-lazy-load/README.md

 # Angular directive for lazy load images

-Simple, lightweight, powerful and easy to use.
+Simple, lightweight and easy to use.
 See the <a href="http://jsbin.com/wefidu">Demo</a>.

 ## Installation
 Installing the plugin with bower: